AkihiroNomura/Cloud-Developer-ND/project2/README.md

 Follow the process described in the course to `eb init` a new application and `eb create` a new environment to deploy your image-filter service!
 Don't forget you can use `eb deploy` to push changes.

+Elastic Beanstalk endpoint is [here](http://image-filter-aknomura-dev-dev.ap-northeast-1.elasticbeanstalk.com/).

+You can see the screenshot of Elastic Beanstalk application at [this link](/deployment_screenshots/eb_screenshot_20220115.png).

 ## Stand Out (Optional)

 ### Refactor the course RESTapi